-Meanwhile, deliberately violating a temporary protective order against stalking or harassment, sexual assault, or child abuse is prosecuted as a gross misdemeanor in Las Vegas.
+Meanwhile, deliberately violating a temporary protective order against stalking or harassment (under NRS 200.591), sexual assault (under NRS 200.378), or child abuse (under NRS 33.400) is prosecuted as a gross misdemeanor in Las Vegas.
 The sentence is:

 - up to 364 days in Clark County Detention Center (or other county jail), and/or

 - up to $2,000 in fines

 Finally, deliberately violating an extended restraining order against stalking or harassment, sexual assault, or child abuse is prosecuted as a category C felony in Las Vegas.
 The sentence is:

 - 1 to 5 years in Nevada State Prison, and

 - maybe up to $10,000 in fines

 Possessing a firearm when required not to under a restraining order is a category B felony, carrying 1 to 6 years in Nevada State Prison and maybe a $5,000 fine.

 Call us for help . . . .